-For male terminal towers, use a pick or similar tool to pry on the cap using the larger holes running through the middle of the connector.
+For male terminal towers, use a pick (1513892) or similar tool to pry on the cap using the larger holes running through the middle of the connector.

-C. Insert the terminal tool through the small holes just beside the terminal holes.
+3. Insert the Packard terminal tool in your kit (12094429) through the small holes just beside the terminal holes.

-The tangs are built on the connector and not the terminal.
+Unlike Metri-Pack, GT Series tangs are built on the connector and not the terminal.
 This releases that internal tang.

-D. Pull wire from housing from the back side.
+4.Pull wire from housing from the back side.
 Had you completely pulled the purple cap off, you would have seen the tangs holding the terminals in.